Ethics for Case Managers

 - Does not recognize that suicide is sometimes a rational choice based on competent thought and decision-making skills

-This approach states that the government’s role is to protect individual rights.
-But, if additional rights, such as the right to health, are not protected, then the rights of liberty and autonomy may not be possible.
+This ethical perspective emphasizes the equality of access to resources.
+This approach states that the government’s role is to protect individual rights and that the right to health is a priority.
+But if the right to health is not protected, then the rights of liberty and autonomy may not be possible.
 Involuntary hospitalization protects the person from a decision-impairing disease or disorder that puts the patient at risk for self-injury or death, and treatment of said disease or disorder gives the patient the right of health.
-Without health, it is said, other rights may not be possible.
-But how can a mental health professional know in advance that forcible treatment is justified, especially since there are no objective tests to verify whether or not a decision-impairing disease or disorder may or may not exist?
+However, the question remains as to how a mental health professional can know in advance that forcible treatment is justified, especially since there are no objective tests to verify whether or not a decision-impairing disease or disorder may or may not exist (Sandu et al., 2018).

 Ethical standards of behavior for certified case managers have been developed by the Commission for Case Manager Certification.
 Likewise, professional practice acts in individual states outline laws governing licensed professionals such as nurses and social workers.
 Continuing competence in both ethics and jurisprudence is vital for all practicing case management professionals, regardless of experience level or practice setting.

-Code of Ethics for Social Workers (National Association of Social Workers)
+Code of Ethics (National Association of Social Workers)

 Code of Ethics for Nurses (American Nurses Association)